MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 ms.assetid:
 ms.collection:
 - M365-security-compliance
-description: "Learn how to find and use mail flow security reports for your organization.
-Mail flow reports are available in the Security & Compliance Center." ms.custom:
+description: "Admins can learn about the mail flow reports that are available in the Reports dashboard in the Security & Compliance Center." ms.custom:
 ---

-# View mail flow reports in the reports dashboard in Security & Compliance Center
+# View mail flow reports in the Reports dashboard in Security & Compliance Center

-In addition to the mail flow reports that are available in the [mail flow dashboard](mail-flow-insights-v2.md) in the Security & Compliance Center, a variety of additional mail flow reports are available in the reports dashboard to help you monitor your Microsoft 365 organization.
+In addition to the mail flow reports that are available in the [Mail flow dashboard](mail-flow-insights-v2.md) in the Security & Compliance Center, a variety of additional mail flow reports are available in the Reports dashboard to help you monitor your Microsoft 365 organization.

 If you have the [necessary permissions](#what-permissions-are-needed-to-view-these-reports), you can view these reports in the [Security & Compliance Center](https://office.protection.com) by going to **Reports** \> **Dashboard**.
-To go directly to the reports dashboard, open <https://office.protection.office.com/insightdashboard>.
+To go directly to the Reports dashboard, open <https://office.protection.office.com/insightdashboard>.

 ![Reports dashboard in the Security & Compliance Center](../../media/6b213d34-adbb-44af-8549-be9a7e2db087.png)